liferay/liferay-docs/discover/portal/articles/02-web-experience-management/07-staging-content-for-publication/03-using-the-staging-environment/02-advanced-publication-with-staging.markdown

 page to be published from the Pages menu, the portlets and their references are always published, even if you specify differently in the Content section.

 There are other filtering sub-options for certain content types.
-Next, you'll look at these content filtering options.

 You first must choose what content to publish based on date.
 Specifying a date range lets you choose content to publish based on when it was created or last modified.
 Select the option that best fits your workflow.
 The available options are described in more detail below:

 **All:** publishes all content regardless of its creation or last modification date.